 - Note taking an important skill both within and outside the classroom.
-Notes should be clear and concise, showing evidence of examples, explanation and evaluation. - Discussion the ability to express your ideas clearly, and those of others, is a crucial skill in life and one that can be developed further in this subject. - Essay writing skills essential for passing the exams but also useful for those who wish to improve their clarity and quality of written communication. - Reading very important in and outside of lesson time.
-Newspapers, magazines are often very useful, as well as textbooks. - Other videos, group work and presentations are encouraged and used where possible.
+Notes should be clear and concise, showing evidence of examples, explanation and evaluation. - Discussion the ability to express your ideas clearly, and those of others, is a crucial skill in life and one that will be developed further in this subject. - Essay writing skills essential for passing the exams but also useful for those who wish to improve their clarity and quality of written communication. - Reading, listening very important in and outside of lesson time.
+Relevant magazines, novels, podcasts and textbooks are all useful as, of course, is keeping up to date with current affairs. - Other videos, group work and presentations are encouraged and used where possible.